Protecting Your Pool

 - Turn off your filter system before the storm hits, but do not drain the system.
 This will prevent the motor from burning up if the system becomes clogged or the line voltage drops.
 By leaving the water in the filter system, the extra weight will help hold down the equipment.

 - Protect the screen enclosure.
-Some damage to the frame of the screen structure may be prevented if you provide a “vent” for wind to flow through.
+Some damage to the frame of the screen structure may be prevented if you provide a vent for the wind to flow through.
 Consider removing screen panels on opposite sides of the enclosure by pulling out the vinyl spline that retains the panels.

 After the Storm